mosceo/HtDP/part3/README.md

 * We make abstract functions and define specific functions in terms of the abstract ones.

 * Functions can consume functions.
-Functions are values as well That's the world of functional languages, baby.
+Functions are values as well.
+  That's the world of functional languages, baby.

 * We also can abstract data definitions.
 They begin to have parameters.